clugen/CluGen.jl/docs/src/theory.md

 ```

 ![](algorithm.png)
+**Figure 1** - Stylized overview of the *clugen* algorithm.
+Background tiles
+are 10 units wide and tall, when applicable.

-This example was generated with the following parameters, the exact meaning of
+The example in Figure 1 was generated with the following parameters, the exact
-each will be discussed shortly:
+meaning of each will be discussed shortly:

 | Parameter values  | Description                 |
 |:----------------- | :-------------------------- |